 - Water.
-Public water hookups may also require a permit, as may private wells.
+Public water hookups might also require a permit, as might private wells.
 Many towns require that private wells—even those on neighboring properties—be located a minimum distance from a private septic system.
 Be sure you can get both on your lot.

 - Zoning.
-Virtually all towns have zoning bylaws regulating the kinds of uses permitted on vacant land.
-Make sure that your land is zoned residential!
+Virtually all towns have zoning bylaws regulating the kinds of uses permitted on vacant land, including how the lot can be developed, whether for residential, commercial, farming, or some combined use.
+If building a home, make sure that your land is zoned residential!
 Zoning also regulates setbacks from lot lines and similar issues affecting home design, like the maximum length of a driveway.

 - Subdivisions.
 If the land is within an established subdivision, additional laws and regulations may apply.
 Speak with the town clerk about whether the subdivision was properly approved and to check that your land is actually on a public road.
 Check the subdivision plans on file for rules governing detention ponds and use of common rights of way within the subdivision.

 - Regulated water resources.
 Building in or near wetlands, rivers and streams, ponds and lakes, and coastlines is governed by a complicated net of overlapping federal, state, and local laws.
 These can severely restrict the area available for building.
 If your land might contain protected water resources, have an engineer evaluate it.